 Cloning: No Longer Science Fiction

-Cloning, also called somatic cell nuclear transfer, is a process of bypassing sexual reproduction and using science to produce a genetic twin of an organism.
+Cloning, also called somatic cell nuclear transfer, is a process of bypassing sexual reproduction and manipulating cells to produce a genetic twin of an organism.
 In this process, the nucleus of a somatic cell (any body cell other than an egg or sperm) is placed in an unfertilized egg cell where the nucleus has been removed.
-A small electric jolt is then used to stimulate the development of this being.
+A small electric jolt is then used to stimulate the development of the new organism.

 While very few individuals want to bring cloned human beings to birth, some researchers want to use the somatic cell nuclear transfer cloning procedure to create cloned human embryos so they can kill them for their embryonic stem cells.
 This is what some proponents of human cloning for research call "therapeutic cloning."

 With the emergence of embryonic stem cells, the term "therapeutic cloning" has been introduced into the debate surrounding human cloning.
 Besides being linguistically misleading, this term seems to indicate that there is more than one type of cloning, but the only difference between so called "therapeutic" cloning and "reproductive" cloning is the clone’s purpose in life.
 While reproductive cloning tries to create a being whose purpose is to be born, therapeutic cloning tries to create a being whose only purpose in life is to be destroyed for medical research.
 Both forms of cloning are reproductive since they both attempt to produce living embryos.